milochen0418/gifts-differing/PART I Theory/CH02_ExtensionsOfJungsTheory.md

 ## Overlooked Implications of Jung’s Theory

+To be useful, a personality theory must portray and explain people as they are.
+Jung’s theory must, therefore, be extended to include the following three essentials.

 ## Constant Presence of the Auxiliary Process

 ## Results of the Combinations of Perception and Judgment